mplaczek99/SkillSwap/README.md

 * bcrypt hashing for securely storing sensitive information (e.g., passwords).
 * Role-based access controls for admin features.

-## Development Plan

-### Phase 1: Planning and Setup

-* Define requirements and establish system architecture.
-* Design the database schema to support core features.
-* Initial backend setup for authentication and basic user management.

-### Phase 2: Core Functionality

-* Implement user profiles.
-* Develop the SkillPoints transaction system.
-* Implement scheduling features.

-### Phase 3: Advanced Features

-* Implement real-time chat and the admin dashboard.
-* Enhance the search and match system with advanced filters and recommendations.

-### Phase 4: Testing and Deployment

-* Conduct rigorous testing for functionality, security, and usability.
-* Deploy the platform to a cloud environment.
-* Collect user feedback for future iterations and improvements.

 ## Expected Outcomes

 Upon completion, SkillSwap will offer a fully functional platform for peer-to-peer skill sharing.
 The project will provide: